 Education and experience

 I first joined the dental field as a hygienist, right out of high school, and continued my studies to become a dentist at the University of North Carolina School of Dentistry, where I earned my Doctorate of Dental Surgery.
+Afterwards, I completed my Dental Sleep Medicine Residency at Tufts University and have been practicing Sleep Medicine for over 10 years.

 We are realizing more and more how our oral health affects the entire system, and I feel very fortunate that I am able to help improve the entire system with my knowledge and skills.
 This is why I keep expanding on that knowledge through consistent continuing education.